Skip to content

 Make a Spaghetti Monster

-For some gooey, cold fun, make some spaghetti monster!
+For some gooey, cold fun, make some spaghetti monsters!
 First boil the pasta, dye it, and cool it.
 Then put it in water in a freezable container.
 Add a bunch of other monster parts and freeze it overnight.
 In the morning, take it out of the container and throw it in the bath so your little one can play with their own monster!

 Free the Spiders